jenbird/neighbourhood-map/README.md

 * start the development server with `npm start`
 React app will start automatically on its own server and open in your browser.

+PLease note that the package used to build the site: `create-react-app` means that the site comes with a pre-installed service worker to enable offline use.
+However this only works in production mode.

+You can run the site in production mode by using the following commands in your terminal: `npm run build` then `serve -s build`.
+You can then use your browser and visit `localhost:5000`.

 ## Dependencies